edyan/dockerlamp-phing/README.md

-# Phing Plugin for edyan/stakkr
+# Phing Plugin for stakkr-org/stakkr
-Plugin made by Inet Process to run [phing](https://www.phing.info/) on the current directory
+Plugin made to run [phing](https://www.phing.info/) on the current directory

 __WARNING: The plugin directory must be named `phing`__ (complete path: plugins/phing)